“Can content marketing drive sales?”

 Purchase stage or Bottom of the funnel (BOFU) content

-At this stage the buyer has evaluated all the options, and finally ready to purchase.Your goal at purchase stage of the funnel is reinforce your authority and give the buyer a final nudge to buy from you, instead of your competitor.
+At this stage the buyer has evaluated all the options.
+And is finally ready to purchase.Your goal at purchase stage of the funnel is reinforce your authority and give the buyer a final nudge to buy from you, instead of your competitor.
 Click To Tweet

 The content at this stage is all about selling your product, removing objections and nudging the buyers towards the purchase.

 - How does it compare to the competition?